 Let's look at some reasons why aluminum is the better choice.

 Lightweight aluminum dog crates typically will weigh in at 20% to 30% less than their steel counterparts.
-This can be a really big deal if you need to move your crate from room to room with any regularity.
+This can be a huge deal if you need to move your crate from room to room with any regularity.

 If the design is right, the material is up to the task and, the method of fastening it all together is good, then you have a strong and indestructible heavy duty aluminum dog crate.
 If welded rivets are used then the crate will not only stay together, it won't rattle as you're traveling with the crate.
 If it's put together with the proper bolts and nuts, it will withstand most anything your dog can subject it to.